shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

     - **AWS Security Documentation** - Security documentation by category.
     - **AWS Security Hub** - **Unified security and compliance center**.
     - **Amazon Security Lake** - Automatically centralize your security data with a few clicks
+    - **Amazon WorkSpaces** enables you to provision virtual, cloud-based Microsoft Windows, Amazon Linux, or Ubuntu Linux desktops for your users, known as WorkSpaces.
+      - WorkSpaces eliminates the need to procure and deploy hardware or install complex software.
     - **AWS Shield** - **DDoS protection**.
     - **AWS WAF** - Filter **malicious web traffic**.
     - **Amazon Athena** is an interactive query service that makes it easy to analyze data in **Amazon S3 using standard SQL** expressions.
 Athena is serverless, so there is no infrastructure to manage.